Case Construction Playbook

 What are 'blocks' and do I need them?

 Blocks are pre-written responses to the most common arguments you'll face.
 Yes, build them — they free up your in-round brain to weigh and extend.
-Every top debater has a block file organized by argument.
+Every top debater has a block file organized by argument: by the time of state and national tournaments, the file should contain 50-200 blocks, organized by argument type and disclosed on the wiki where required.
+Update blocks after every tournament based on what arguments you actually encountered.

 Continue learning